 - Linus Torvalds, of course, for starting this whole time sink, and for gently providing explanations whenever necessary.
 He has done a wonderful job of keeping the kernel source code understandable and neat.
-I can't imagine having learned so much in the past year without LINUX. - Krishna Balasubramanian and Douglas Johnson, for writing much of the section on memory management, and helping with the rest. - Stanley Scalsky, for helping document the system call interface. - Rik Faith, for writing the section on how to write a SCSI device driver. - Robert Baruch, for the review of Writing UNIX Device Drivers and for his help with the section on writing device drivers. - Kim Christian Johnson, my wife for tolerating and encouraging me in this work and in all I do.
+I can't imagine having learned so much in the past few years without Linux. - Krishna Balasubramanian and Douglas Johnson, for writing much of the section on memory management, and helping with the rest. - Stanley Scalsky, for helping document the system call interface. - Rik Faith, for writing the section on how to write a SCSI device driver. - Robert Baruch, for the review of Writing UNIX Device Drivers and for his help with the section on writing device drivers. - Linux Journal, for providing me with a Linux-related job, and for allowing me to do work on the KHG on their time. - Kim Johnson, my wife, for tolerating and encouraging me even when I spend my time on crazy stuff like Linux.